django-cms/docs/docs/index.rst

 \           \               3.2     April 2024
 ==========  ==============  ======  ========================

-After feature freeze new features go into the next major version of django CMS.
+After feature freeze, new features go into the next major version of django CMS.

 Unsupported LTS versions